sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 1. Determine the Profit or Loss of any particular stock or of the total portfolio.
 2. Determine the top performing stocks in a portfolio (or) top performing Portfolios among all the portfolios owned by user.
-3. Support all the companies listed on stock exchange.
 ******************************************************************************************************************************************************************